primeroIMS/primero-x-localized/docs/operations.md

 # Daily Operations

-This document describes some basic operations that a local team can perform on their local i production instance of Primero.
+This document describes some basic operations that a local team can perform on their local production instance of Primero.

 ## Access to the Server